bigcommerce/dev-docs/docs/api-docs/analytics/bodl-overview.md

 | getQueryParamValue() | `name` |

 ## Script examples
 To get started using `BODL` data in your integration, consult the following example snippets.
 You can inject JavaScript snippets into a BigCommerce-hosted storefront using the [Script Manager](https://support.bigcommerce.com/s/article/Using-Script-Manager?language=en_US) or the [Scripts API](/api-reference/store-management/scripts/scripts/createscript).
-The exact methods and syntax that each analytics engine provides vary, but these examples demonstrate way that `BODL` organizes information for your integration to capture.
+The exact methods and syntax that each analytics engine provides vary, but these examples demonstrate how `BODL` organizes information for your integration to capture.

 ### Initialize script
 The following script extracts storefront data from the Stencil objects available in the front-end environment to construct a standard `BODL` object.
 In a headless environment, the GraphQL Storefront API can expose similar information.